gregrickaby/nextjs-github-pages/README.md

 ## Wrap up

-Thanks for reading and I hope this helps.
 If you noticed someting wrong, please [file an issue](https://github.com/gregrickaby/nextjs-github-pages/issues).
-Good luck! 🍻
+Thank you for reading and good luck! 🍻

 ---